myllym/GET/README.md

 ## Branches

 The branch for public use is called `master`.
 There are no other public branches at the moment.
+The branch 'no_fastdepth' of the library `spptest` was taken as the master branch of GET September 21, 2016.
+The library `spptest` has become `GET`.

 ## References